 Proper motion is too small to notice in the time scale of human life, but it does not mean proper motion does not occur.

 Due to proper motion, some stars have moved across the boundary of a constellation.
 The first star that did that is Rho Aquilae.
 In 1992, it moved from the constellation Aquila to the Delphinus.
-It still retains its original name Rho Aquilae even though it is no longer part of the constellation Aquila.
+It still retains its original name Rho Aquilae even though it is no longer a member of the constellation Aquila.